-There’s a self-guided vineyard tour program organized by the Sonoma County Winegrowers called Sonoma County Vineyard Adventures.
-Currently, seven wineries in six Sonoma County viticultural areas are hosting Vineyard Adventures.
+There's a self-guided vineyard tour program organized by the Sonoma County Winegrowers called Sonoma County Vineyard Adventures.
+Currently, eight wineries in six Sonoma County viticultural areas are hosting Vineyard Adventures.

-The tours are free, and are easy walks or light hiking on flat terrain or gentle hills.
+The tours are free, and are easy walks or light hiking of a mile or less on flat terrain or gentle hills.
 Sights include a fish and wildlife habitat restoration project along Dry Creek at Amista Vineyards, water-saving frost protection at St. Francis Winery & Vineyards, and lavender fields at Matanzas Creek Winery.

 Written by Sonoma Insider James Knight